halliemestas/TeamProfileGenerator/README.md

 WHEN I click on an email address in the HTML
 THEN my default email program opens and populates the TO field of the email with the address

-WHEN I click on the GitHub username
-THEN that GitHub profile opens in a new tab

 WHEN I start the application
 THEN I am prompted to enter the team manager’s name, employee ID, email address, and office number